Kundan Vidya Mandir, Ludhiana

-The current principal of the school is Anand Prakash Sharma.
+The current principal of the school is Pankaj Joshi.
 It is run by Shri Kundan Lal Trust, which also has a school in Chandigarh by name of Kundan International School.

 History

-Founded in 1941, the school is named after its founder, Rai Sahib Kundan Lal, who was a freedom fighter and philanthropist.
+Founded in 1941, the school is named after its founder, Kundan Lal, who was a freedom fighter and philanthropist.

 It got affiliated to the Central Board of Secondary Education in 1963, becoming the first CBSE school in Punjab, India.